Julian Wood Glass Jr.

 Julian Wood Glass Jr. (February 7, 1910 – February 27, 1992) was a businessman, art collector, and philanthropist who created the Glen Burnie Gardens with R. Lee Taylor.
-He also ensured the preservation of Glen Burnie Historic House.
+He also ensured the preservation of Glen Burnie Historic House, now part of the Museum of the Shenandoah Valley.
 Glass Jr. was chairman and director of Panhandle Producing Co. of San Antonio, Texas; director of Pinto Well Servicing, Paladin Pipe Line Co., and Reliance Development Co., and president and director of North Star Petroleum Co.

 Glass received his undergraduate degree from Westminster College in Fulton, Missouri and attended graduate school at the Harvard Graduate School of Design.
 He was also a member of Beta Theta Pi fraternity.